Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 1. Customize Campaign: add field named Chapter (Lookup to Account); add field named Instructor (Lookup to User); edit Type picklist to include 'Dev Class' value.
 2. Create sample data: at least one Account record for a Chapter (e.g., NYC Chapter).
-3. Create sample data: one Instructor, create as User with Salesforce license AND as Contact with a lookup to the Chapter (Account) you created.
+3. Create sample data: at least two Teaching Assistants, create as Contacts with a lookup to the Chapter (Account) you created.
-4. Create sample data: at least two Teaching Assistants, create as Users with Chatter Free license and Chatter Free User profile AND as Contact with a lookup to the Chapter (Account) you created.
+4. Create sample data: one Instructor, create as User with Salesforce license and Standard User profile.
-5. Create Women in Technology Chatter Group: set Group Access to Public.
+5. Create Women in Technology Chatter Group: set Group Access to Private, Allow Customers.
-6. From Classic UI, add Instructors and Teaching Assistants to the Women in Technology Chatter Group as members.
 7. From Classic Setup UI, enable Thanks on Global Publisher: Build | Customize | Work.com | Work.com Settings | enable Thanks Setting 'Turn on Thanks action on the Global Publisher layout.'

 ## 1 - New Class Sessions: Automating with Process Builder
 As the Chapter Leader, you've done the legwork to identify the starting point for a new class session (modeled as a Campaign).
 Now you need to get the class session into the system and start recruiting Teaching Assistant volunteers.
 You've been doing this manually, but it is always the same thing: post to the Women in Technology Chatter Group, provide the details of the class, and ask volunteers to email you.
-Also, the Instructor needs to be a Campaign Member so that you can send group emails for the class.
-Currently, you do that manually - first adding the Instructor at the Campaign level for easy visiblity and then creating a Campaign Member record for the Instructor (using their Contact record).
+Also, you make sure the Instructor is in the Women in Technology Chatter Group.
+Currently, you do that manually - first adding the Instructor to the Campaign and then heading over to the Women in Technology Chatter Group and adding the Instructor there.
 Save yourself some time and automate that part, too.

 ### What you will do
 1. Create a process in Process Builder for the Campaign object
 2. Add the process Criteria
 3. Add an Action to post to Chatter to ask for volunteers
-4. Add an Action to create a Campaign Member record for the Instructor
+4. Add an Action to call a Quick Create that adds a member to a group
 5. Activate and test the process

 ### Create Process and Define Criteria